arachyts/daemonsetlink-operator/README.md

 # daemonsetlink-operator
 This operator links DaemonSets to Deployments or StatefulSets.
 When the source object is scaled to 0, the DaemonSet is scaled to 0 too
 ## Description
 The operator scales a DS to 0 by applying a non-existent node selector.
-Usually DS should run on all (selected) nodes in a cluster, however there are cases where scaling DS down to 0 might be required.
+Usually DS should run on all (selected) nodes in a cluster, however there are cases where scaling DS down to 0 might be desirable.
 For example, if a log collector is scaled down, there's little purpose to run log agents on all nodes.
-Tools like KEDA do not support DS because it doesn't have scaling API.
+Tools like KEDA do not support scaling DS because DS doesn't have scaling API.

 Real world example: scale promtail DS down to 0 if loki is scaled down to 0.